Pet Urine Stains

-When pet urine gets to the padding of a floor covering its time for professionals.
-In extreme cases the carpet will need to be removed, the sub-floor cleaned and sealed, the padding replaced and the carpet cleaned and reinstalled.
-This is quite time consuming and costly.
+When pet urine gets to the padding of a floor covering, it’s time for professionals.
+In extreme cases the carpet will need to be removed, the subfloor cleaned and sealed, the padding replaced and the carpet cleaned and reinstalled.
+This is quite costly and time consuming.

 Living With Pets

 Pet lovers will enjoy the book titled Animal House Style, Designing a Home to Share With Your Pets, by Julia Szabo.
-The book has a wealth of knowledge and there are a host of ideas on how to live with pets.
+The book has a wealth of knowledge and includes many ideas on how to live with pets.
 Topics include what fabrics to use, design, safety and more.

 The book also discusses the need for fabric and carpet treatments that help resist staining.